jxtngx/lightning-lab/README.md

 ## Deploying to Lightning Cloud

 Deploying finished applications to Lightning is simple.
-If you haven't done so already, create an account on Lightning.ai.
+If you haven't done so already, create an account on [Lightning.ai](https://www.pytorchlightning.ai/).
 Once an account has been created, one needs only to add an additional flag to `lightning run` as shown below:

 ```sh
 lightning run app app.py --cloud
 ```

-This will load the app to your account, build services, and then run the app in Lightning's cloud.
+This will load the app to your account, build services, and then run the app on Lightning's platform.
 An `open` option will be shown when the app is ready to be viewed.

-# Software Engineering and Machine Learning
+# Software Engineering

-Many ML courses are taught via notebooks, leading to a possible gap in software engineering skills or outright bad practices for researchers and data science students.
-The resources shown below can help to build the requisite skills to be considered industry ready.

-## Software Engineering

 The Lightning team has created a series of [Engineering for Researchers](https://www.pytorchlightning.ai/edu/engineering-class) videos to help upskill individuals for work beyond of notebooks.